spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 | cluster-3          | k8s-zone         | az3           |

-**Note**: The exact values for the kubernates-region and kubernates-zone tags can be different from the ones described in the example above, as long as they are unique.
+**Note**: The exact values for the kubernetes-region and kubernetes-zone tags can be different from the ones described in the example above, as long as these are unique.
 <br />

 ### Permissions